kjonina/Netflix/README.md

 # Learning Outcomes
 Following my analysis of my [Netflix Viewing Habits](https://github.com/kjonina/personal_Netflix/blob/main/README.md), I decided to continue my quest to analyse data and update README.md on datasets that I have not yet finished.
-I have a lot of holes in my knowledge
+I have a lot of holes in my knowledge so I decided to outline some learning outcomes for myself:

-I am aiming to:
+The purpose of this analysis for myself is to:
-- [ ] deal with parts of code I struggle with: loc, iloc splitting text data, creating linegraph and horizontal barcharts.
+- [ ] deal with parts of code I struggle with: loc, iloc splitting text data, creating linegraph and horizontal barcharts, barcharts by a category.
 - [ ] filter and split data (['Director',  'Cast', 'Genre']
 - [ ] run analysis on ['Title', 'Description']
 - [ ] create a predictive model for Ratings
+- [ ] continue fancy-schmancy code to update README.md such as links to external url and links, etc.
+- [ ] use GITHUB regularly to update code as I work on this project
 - [ ] Hopefully update it to Kaggle?

 ### Variables